aaronkyle/social-development/context/social-policy_ifi.md

 <a name="adb-policy"></a>
 ### Policy

 Investments of the Asian Development Bank must accord with the ADB's mandate .
-Investment decisions are made in deference to internal strategies for reaching developmental targets--the implementation of which is guided by a few key **'operational policies'** and **'development policies'**.
-Borrower clients must comply with ADB policy and regulatory frameworks for avoiding and mitigating social and environmental risks as specified by the ADB's **[safeguard policy statement](#adb-safeguards-policy )**.
+Investment decisions are made in deference to internal strategies for reaching developmental targets--the implementation of which is guided by a few key **[operational policies](#adb-operational-policy)** and **[development policies](#adb-development-policy)**.
+Borrower clients must comply with ADB policy and regulatory frameworks for avoiding and mitigating social and environmental risks as specified by the ADB's **[safeguard policy](#adb-safeguards-policy)**.

 <a name="adb-safeguards-policy"></a>
 #### Safeguards Policy